NSO-developer/nso-gitbook/administration/management/package-mgmt.md

 Unlike a full `packages reload` operation, new NED packages can be loaded into the system without disrupting existing transactions.
 This is only possible for new packages, since these packages don't yet have any instance data.

+{% hint style="warning" %}
+Loading additional or larger NED schemas increases memory use in NSO and, when the Java VM is running, its heap use.
+Before adding NED packages, ensure that the host or container has sufficient memory and that the configured Java VM heap is large enough.
+See [Java VM Heap Size](../../development/advanced-development/scaling-and-performance-optimization.md#ncs.development.scaling.memory.jvm) for sizing and configuration guidance.
+{% endhint %}

 The operation is performed through the `/packages/add` action.
 No additional input is necessary.
 The operation scans all the load-paths for any new NED packages and also verifies the existing packages are still present.
 If packages are modified or deleted, the operation will fail.

 Each NED package defines `ned-id`, an identifier that is used in selecting the NED for each managed device.
 A new NED package is therefore a package with a ned-id value that is not already in use.